Fallout Shelter: Reception

-Fallout Shelter received "mixed" reviews, according to video game review aggregator Metacritic.
+Fallout Shelter received "mixed or average" reviews, according to video game review aggregator website Metacritic.

 Reviewers generally enjoyed the gameplay, though criticized its lack of depth.
 Harry Slater from Pocket Gamer stated, "It's not exactly the most exciting post-apocalyptic game out there, but if casual is your bag there's a lot to like here."
 Chris Carter from Destructoid wrote, "I don't want to play it every day forever and ever, but it's definitely worth the time I invested in it."
 Justin Davis of IGN remarked "Fallout Shelter is desperately in need of a set of endgame goals or resource sinks to look forward to."

 The visuals also gained some praise.
 Daniel Tack of Game Informer summarized the visuals as "flavorful in the iconic Vault Boy aesthetic."
 Chris Carter remarked that "visually, Fallout Shelter is far more impressive than most resource-management games on the market".
 Jason Faulkner of Gamezebo found the graphics "impressive", writing "not only are the cute little Vault dwellers presented in sharp, Fallout-faithful style, but the vault itself is quite stunning."

 Reviewers had mixed opinions about the game's inclusion of microtransactions.
 Jeb Haught of Game Revolution opined, "when I add the micro-transaction advantage to the post apocalyptic mix, the result puts a sour taste in my mouth".
 Daniel Tack claimed that "the cash shop option in this free-to-play game is completely unobtrusive and unnecessary".
 In contrast, Justin Davis says that "virtually every other gameplay element must be earned the old-fashioned mobile way – by just waiting around."

 Fallout Shelter became the most popular free iOS application in the U.S. and UK within a day of its release, and the most popular iOS game on June 26, 2015.
 By June 12, 2016, Fallout Shelter had over 50 million players.
 Studio director Todd Howard estimated they had 75 million players by February 2017.
 By June 2019 the game was downloaded more than 150 million times.
 By June 2020 the game was downloaded more than 170 million times.
 Because of Fallout Shelter's success, the studio has been working on a second mobile title.